shvc/s3cli/README.md

 ## s3cli
-s3cli is a commandline tool for uploading, retrieving and managing data in AWS S3 and other S3 compatible storage service.
+s3cli is a command-line tool for uploading, retrieving and managing data in AWS S3 and other S3 compatible storage service.

 #### Download prebuild binary
 https://github.com/vager/s3cli/releases